Fallen off your workout routine? Three fitness experts advise on how to start exercising again — avoiding injuries and burnout in the process.

-“The most common mistake new runners tend to make is increase their mileage too quickly,” says Craig, who is also a certified running coach.
+“The most common mistake new runners tend to make is increase their mileage too quickly,” says physical therapist and certified running coach Dylann Craig, DPT.
 A general rule of thumb: Increase your number of weekly miles by approximately 10 percent.
 This will significantly reduce joint strain and limit the onset of overuse injuries, such as shin splints or plantar fasciitis, he explains.

 "The run-walk method is a great way for runners to increase their mileage safely and improve overall cardio capacity," Craig notes.
 Adds James: The key here is to gradually increase the length and intensity of the running intervals, and not fall into the trap of walking simply because you feel like it, which would lead to a plateau in progress.